 When you visit Kalmar Family Podiatry, your podiatrist typically begins by asking you to change your shoes because many people experience pain relief by not wearing as high of heels and having shoes with wide toe boxes.
 Additionally, foot pads or arch supports can help reduce the pressure on your nerve.

-If changing your shoe gear doesn’t make a difference in your pain levels, then your podiatrist may recommend alcohol sclerosing or corticosteroid injections to reduce inflammation and pain.
+If changing your shoe gear doesn’t make a difference in your pain levels, then your podiatrist may recommend a corticosteroid injection to reduce inflammation and pain or a series of alcohol sclerosing injections to destruct the nerve.

 There are two surgical options available if none of the non-surgical treatments work.
 The first is a minimally invasive surgery where your podiatrist decompresses the inflamed nerve allowing it to heal.
 The second option is to cut and remove the inflamed nerve.